 COMMON HOSTA PROBLEMS

 Hosta Virus X causes mottled leaf coloring and is spread through sap transferred from one plant to another via contaminated tools or hands.
 Other symptoms include leaves that appear lumpy, have brown spots or are twisted oddly.
 Always clean and sterilize tools used on hostas that may have the virus.
-A cure for the virus has yet to be found, so the best course of action is to remove and destroy infected plants-do not compost.
+A cure for the virus has yet to be found, so the best course of action is to remove and destroy infected plants—do not compost.
+Learn more from Missouri Botanical Garden.

 Hosta scorch is like getting a sunburn—leaves turn yellow and crispy at the edges.
 Plants grown in full sun and soil lacking organic matter are more susceptible.
 Just as you would put on sunscreen or wear a hat when at the beach, protect your hostas from intense sunlight, especially during the heat of midday.
 Watering early in the day may help prevent scorching.
 If you have a hosta that has been damaged, remove the scorched leaves and consider transplanting to a shadier location in your garden.